tldr-pages/tldr/pages/osx/GetFileInfo.md

 > Get information about a file in an HFS+ directory.

-- Date of file creation:
+- See date and time of file creation:

 `GetFileInfo -d {{filename}}`

-- Date of latest file modification:
+- See date and time of latest file modification:

 `GetFileInfo -m {{filename}}`

-- Creator of the file:
+- See the creator of the file:

 `GetFileInfo -c {{filename}}`

-- All infomation about the file:
+- See all infomation about the file:

 `GetFileInfo {{filename}}`